-Then sign up today for our pilot program and test a new and improved traffic and navigation service.
-This pilot is part of Code the Streets, a joint effort of cities, service providers and science to stimulate drivers to choose social route options to improve the liveability of urban space.
+In 2021, Code the Streets tested a new and improved traffic and navigation service.
+This pilot program was a joint effort of cities, service providers and science to stimulate drivers to choose social route options to improve the liveability of urban space.

 The Social Route

-Cities and service providers share and integrate information about school zones, congestion and environmental zones into the driver’s navigation app.
-Adding this specific information stimulates drivers to choose an alternative route with wider collective benefits, the “social route”.
-We run pilot programs testing the app in Amsterdam and Helsinki.
+Cities and service providers shared and integrated information about school zones, congestion and environmental zones into the driver’s navigation app.
+Adding this specific information stimulated drivers to choose an alternative route with wider collective benefits, the “social route”.
+We ran pilot programs testing the app in Amsterdam and Helsinki.